 - 1. Click the Parameterized Conditions tab in the View Properties dialog box.
 This tab is used by Genesys Supervisor Desktop interface.
-See Genesys Desktop 7.6 Supervisor Help for more information on this interface. - 2.
-There are two ways to add an attribute: - Click Add and manually type the attribute name in the text box (where Figure 223 shows NewCondition).
+See the Genesys Desktop 7.6 Supervisor Help for more information about this interface. - 2.
+There are two ways to add an attribute: - Click Add and manually type the attribute name in the text box (where Figure 232 shows NewCondition).

-• Click the down arrow opposite NewCondition and double-click an attribute name from the interactions table (described in the Multimedia 7.6 User's Guide).
-Figure 223 shows the tab after clicking Add and selecting NewCondition.
+• Click the down arrow opposite NewCondition and double-click an attribute name from the interactions table (described in the eServices (Multimedia) 8.0 User's Guide).
+Figure 232 shows the tab after clicking Add and selecting NewCondition.

-Figure 223: Parameterized Conditions Tab
+Figure 232: Parameterized Conditions Tab

 - 3. You can add multiple attributes. - 4.
-To change an attribute, select the attribute, click Edit and then select the attribute to substitute. - 5.
+To change an attribute, select the attribute, click Edit and then select the attribute to substitute - 5.
 To remove an attribute, select it and click Remove. - 6.
 When finished completing the Parameterized Conditions tab, select Save from the File menu.